First look: wallywind110 - Yachting World

-Almost a year later we are finally getting a taste of the new Wally range with the wallywind110 the first design to be shown under the brand's new ownership
+Details been disclosed of the new Wally range of cruiser-racers, with the wallywind110 the first design to be shown under the brand's new ownership

 While we were given a tantalising peak last autumn of what iconic Italian brand Wally may be up to under its new Ferretti ownership, only now have full details been disclosed of its sizzling new wallywind range of cruiser-racers, with this wallywind110 the first of a new series, which also includes a 130 and 150.